wedesoft/aiscm/doc/operation.md

 Furthermore there is **rgb** for composing RGB values which is a ternary method.

 Each binary operation can combine arrays and/or scalars.

-### Scalar-scalar operations
+Most scalar-scalar operations are already part of the Scheme programming language.

-Most scalar-scalar operations are already part of the Scheme programming language. *AIscm* mostly needs to provide a few operations and support for RGB values.
+*AIscm* mostly needs to provide a few numerical operations and some support for RGB and complex values.

 ```Scheme
 @../tests/integration/scalars.scm@